joeatbayes/file2consul/README.md

        files, paths or URI for fields like -URI, -IN.
        Defaults to :: when not set.

-   -PRINTLINES = Flag when this value is specified the
+   -PRINTLINES when this value is specified the
      system will print every input line as it is read to help in diagnostics.

+   -VERBOSE When this value is specified the system
+     will print additional details about values as they are set or re-set during the run.

+   -SAVEREADABLE=filename when specified the system will
+      save a human readable version of the keys, values after interpolation to the named file.

    -appname = variable used for interpolation
    -env =  variable used for interpolation